Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/if-then-else.rst

 If…Then…Else
 ============

 In the previous section we looked at the If…Then statement that is used for making a decision.
-When used a section of code is either performed or not performed, depending if the boolean statement is true or false.
-In some situations, if the statement is false and the section of code is not performed you would like an **alternative** piece of code to be performed instead.
+When using the If…Then statement a section of code is performed only if the Boolean statement is true.
+If the Boolean statement is false, nothing happens.
+In some situations, if the Boolean statement is false and the section of code is not performed, you would like an **alternative** piece of code to be performed instead.
 In this case an optional Else statement can be used.
-The If…Then…Else statement (in most computer programming languages) takes the generic form of:
+The If…Then…Else statement (in most computer programming languages), takes the generic form of:

-| **IF** (boolean expression) **THEN**
+| **IF** (Boolean expression) **THEN**
 |    statements to be performed ...
 | **ELSE**
 |    alternate statements to be performed ...